ualibweb/UALIB_ChemStructures/README.md

 a National Compound Collection: The Royal Society of Chemistry Pilot.
 Chem.
 Sci.
 2016, 7 (6), 3869–3878.
 [DOI:10.1039/C6SC00264A](https://doi.org/10.1039/C6SC00264A)

+## Current Contributors

+Vincent F. Scalfani, Barbara Dahlbach, and Jacob Robertson

 ## Acknowledgments

-Special thanks to the following current and past contributors... list them here [will update tomorrow]

-We are also grateful to ChemAxon for providing the MarvinSketch Academic Research License (thanks!).
+We are grateful to ChemAxon for providing the MarvinSketch Academic Research License.

 ## Notes on Copyright and Reuse